-So there's a group I can't remember how many.
-It is about nine people.
-And it was including me, Sam and Harry, and we decided to go out and raise this capital.
+So as a group, I can't remember how many.
+It was about nine people, and it was including me, Sam and Harry, and we decided to go out and raise this capital.
 I can't remember exactly how much it was, but it's about 200,000 pounds.
-And so to just raise that for a charitable endeavor, we didn't run any marathons or do any bungee jumps, but we just went and asked people, yeah, because when you're talking about something that was called human trafficking and in lots of circumstances still is, but it's actually modern slavery.
+And so it just raised that for a charitable endeavor.
+We didn't run any marathons or do any bungee jumps, but we just went and asked people, yeah, because when you're talking about something that was called human trafficking and in lots of circumstances still is, but it's actually modern slavery.

-And that was part of the piece of work to actually try and change the language so people understand that we're talking about slavery was a huge issue in the United Kingdom with British people and with foreign nationals.
+And that was part of the piece of work to actually try and change the language that people understand.
+Or talking about.
+Slavery was a huge issue in the United Kingdom with British people and with foreign nationals.
 So it's not this is not a kind of foreign problem.
 It's not an immigration problem.
 Despite the government's move over the last few days to change it back to being an immigration issue, which is very, very sad.

 But we have we got stuck into that piece of work.
 We raised the money.
 Sam and I sat on the working group to collect the help.
 Collect the evidence.
 Yeah.
-And like we say, we were kind of muggles and months with the marks wizards because there are some seriously impressive and very clever people around that table, from the police and from law and from the, legal professions and chat charities and whatever else.
+And like we say, we were kind of muggles and monks with the monks wizards because there was some seriously impressive and very clever people around that table, from the police and from law and from the, legal professions and charities and whatever

 But we were part of it.
 And and actually, that work led to a piece of legislation being passed called the Modern Slavery Act.
-And so it was quite a journey and showed us that you can do you can actually do something worthwhile if you just put your mind to it.
-And so from my perspective, that was that was a problem that I had, which is I want to make money in business, but I also separately want to be doing things in the rural setting.
+And so it was quite a journey and showed us that you can't you can actually do something worthwhile if you just put your mind to it.
+And so from my perspective, there was there was a problem that I had, which is I want to make money in business, but I also separately want to be doing things in the rural setting.

 And I also want to be doing some work on social justice.
 Yeah.
-And how on earth the immense,
+And how on earth the governments,

-Juggle is to.
+Juggle those.

-Juggle these three.
-And so thinking it through what we realized is that actually business done well has an amazing impact on the people and the communities that you interact with and on the whole of the United Kingdom.
+Juggle those three.
+And so thinking it through, what we realized is that actually business done well has an amazing impact on the people and the communities that you interact with and on the whole of the United Kingdom.
 Which sounds very grand, but we're playing a small part and a big machine, which is ultimately capitalism.
-But capitalism is the mechanism that has lifted billions of people out of poverty over the last few decades.
+But capitalism is the mechanism that has lifted billions of people out of poverty over the last few decades, or, you know, a couple hundred years quite.

-You know, a couple hundred years.
-Quite.
 Yeah.
 And it is a great system which is often exploited and outworked badly.

-But it will get.
+But it will gain rather ill.

-Real ill again.
+Gain.
 But that's actually an issue of greed.
 It's not an issue with capitalism.
-So what we realized is that you can run a profit making good quality capitalist business in a responsible and healthy way and still have a good and worthwhile impact on the environment, on society, and make a financial return and say, hey presto, we kind of integrated all of that stuff together.
+So what we realized is that you can run a profit making, good quality capitalist business and a responsible and healthy way and still have a good and worthwhile impact on the environment, on society, and make a financial return and so, hey presto, we kind of integrated all of that stuff together.

-Sometimes people ask me, why did you set can right?
-And I jokingly say, I set up kin right?
+Sometimes people ask me, why did you set up can right?
+And I jokingly say, like, set up kin, right?
 So I could have I could actually give myself a job that I wanted to have.
-And so that's that's a kind of long winded way of telling you how we got to the start line.
+And so that's that's a kind of long winded way of telling me how we got to the start line.